IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-24.png)

 You must now decide the **Network Type** appropriate for this deployment.
-There are two options available:
+There are two options:

 - *Routed*: A network type that utilizes an edge gateway to enable controlled access to networks and machines external to (outside of) the VDC.